AnthonyBloomer/nrql-simple/README.md

 By default, the program looks for the environment variables `NR_API_KEY` and `NR_ACCOUNT_KEY`.

-If the `environment` argument is not none, then the program appends the environment string to `NR_API_KEY`.
+If the `env` argument is not none, then the program appends the environment string to `NR_API_KEY`.
 For example:

 ```
 NR_API_KEY_PROD